ZacheryGlass/Capital_Logger/README.md

 # Capital_Logger

-A website built with Node js and Express js that automatically logs info from your Personal Capital account to a Google Sheets spreadsheet.
+With this project, I intend to the MERN stack to build a website that will allow users to have their financial data from their PersonalCapital account automatically and routinely saved to their own personal Google Sheets Spreadsheet.